Natalie Braber | The Nottingham accent and East Midlands English

 Here’s the interesting part.
 99% of the entire surveyed group said there is a distinction.
 However, when I asked them about their identity, i.e. southern, northern or ‘something else’, for most of the groups almost 50% either said they didn’t know or ‘something else’.
 A small proportion of people defined themselves as ‘Midlander’.
 The Derby group were saying ‘Midlander’ more than anyone else.
 As for the Leicester group, they were saying ‘southern’ more than ‘northern’.
 The Nottingham group were saying ‘northern’ more than ‘southern’.

 So, overall, there are clear differences within the East Midlands region when it comes to the concept of identity.
 People admit to there being a north-south divide but they don’t quite know where they fit in it.
 As I said in the previous question, perhaps it should be: North - Midlands - South.”

 7. Now, let’s move on to your paper Language perception in the East Midlands in England.
 Essentially, you asked 327 A-level students (17-18 years old) from Nottinghamshire, Derbyshire and Leicestershire to distinguish local speech patterns from speech patterns from other regions.
 It’s easy for us to recognise a Liverpool or Birmingham accent.
 But why was it that participants were unable to situate local voices accurately?

-If you asked someone what people from Liverpool, or Newcastle, or London sound like, they could imitate them because there’s always been a lot of exposure to those accents in the media.
+If you asked someone what people from Liverpool, or Newcastle, or London sound like, then the neutral would have a good go at imitating these accents because there’s always been a lot of exposure to them in the media.
 If you think of comedians as well as TV and radio presenters - those areas are covered.
 How often do you hear the Nottingham accent on TV?
 And if I asked you to name a famous celebrity from the East Midlands, could you name one?*

 People don’t have much experience of hearing East Midlands accents.
 Gary Lineker’s from Leicester.
 He doesn’t sound very local.